Pages from the book, "The Philosophy and Science of Health"--Dr.

 Introduction

-that most cases of diabetes are curable.
-In fact, if you even mention
+most cases of diabetes are curable.
+In fact, if you even mention the "cure"

-the "cure" word around him, he will likely become upset and
+word around him, he will likely become upset and irrational.
+His medical

-irrational.
-His medical school training only allows him to respond to
+school training only allows him to respond to the word "treatment".

 Your physician will also never tell you that, at one time, strokes,